 Nicola Ranson became a Licensed Clinical Social Worker in 1997.

 In California she has worked at the Veterans Administration, County Mental Health, Kaiser Permanente and TriCity Hospital Psychiatric Outpatient Clinic.
-She has taught Multicultural Counseling at the University of California, San Diego, Extension, and is currently is on the adjunct faculty at National University’s Marriage and Family Therapy program.
+She has taught Multicultural Counseling at the University of California, San Diego, Extension, and was a member of the core adjunct faculty at National University’s Marriage and Family Therapy program where she taught for 17 years.
 Nicola has a background in body/mind techniques, creative approaches, hypnotherapy and crisis intervention.
 She has experience working with a wide variety of clients.
-She is a member of the Provider Network of Survivors of Torture International, San Diego, and of the California Society for Clinical Social Work, and is an associate member of the California Association of Marriage and Family Therapists.
+She provided clinical services Survivors of Torture International, San Diego, for 19 years.
+Nicola is a long-standing member of the California Society for Clinical Social Work, and spent many years as an associate member of the California Association of Marriage and Family Therapists.
 Her experience in social service and counseling includes work in England and Canada.